Salish Sea Nature Connections

 Why It Works

 Trees release aromatic compounds called phytoncides—natural plant oils that protect them from disease and pests.
-When we breathe them in, they support our immune systems too.
-The effects are strongest in warm weather, but are present year-round.
-These healing oils, are especially strong in evergreen trees, like cedar, pine and fir.
-Spending time in nature breathing in these oils is linked to:
+When we breathe these natural compounds, they support our immune systems.
+The effects are best in warm weather, but are present year-round.
+These healing oils are strongest in evergreen trees—cedar, pine and fir—and spending time in nature breathing in these oils is linked to:

 • Lower stress